-You may experience the following types of problems in obtaining an interview with an eligible woman/man for some specific section:
+You may experience the following types of problems enterviewing an eligible woman/man for some specific section(s):

 - Eligible respondent not available.
-If the eligible respondent is not at home when you visit, enter Code '2' (NOT A HOME) as the result for the visit on the cover sheet and ask a neighbour or family member when the respondent will return.
+If the eligible respondent is not at home when you visit, enter Code '2' (NOT AT HOME) as the result for the visit on the cover sheet and ask a neighbour or family member when the respondent will return.
 You should contact the household at least three times, trying to make each visit at a different time of day.
-Under no circumstances is it acceptable to conduct all three visits on the same day and then stop attempting to contact respondent. - Respondent refuses to be interviewed.
-The respondent's availability and willingness to be interviewed will depend in large part on the initial impression you make when you meet them.
+Under no circumstances, it is acceptable to conduct all three visits on the same day and then stop attempting to contact respondent. - Respondent refuses to be interviewed.
+The respondent's availability and willingness to be interviewed will depend at large on the initial impression you have madein first meeting.
 Introduce yourself and explain the purpose of the visit.
-You may emphasize the confidentiality of the information she provides, and/or the short duration of the interview.
+You may emphasize the confidentiality of the information he/she provides, and/or the short duration of the interview.
 If the respondent is unwilling to be interviewed, it may be that the present time is inconvenient.
 Ask whether another time would be more convenient and make an appointment.
 If they still refuse to be interviewed, enter a Code '5' (REFUSED) as the result for the visit on the cover sheet and report it to your supervisor. - Interview not completed.
 A respondent may be called away during the interview or they may not want to answer all the questions at the time you visit them.
 If an interview is incomplete for any reason, you should arrange an appointment to see the respondent again as soon as possible to obtain the missing information.

 The outcome and date of the final attempt to contact an eligible respondent should be noted in survey information section.
-It is important that you keep the visit record on the survey information section accurately, since this form provides a information about the status of interview.
+It is important that you keep the visit record on the survey information section accurately, since this form provides information about the status of interview.